The Christensen Fund Graduate Fellowship Program in Plant Conservation

 Applicants for Christensen Fund Fellowships must have a bachelor's degree in biology and be able to demonstrate strong leadership and scientific potential in applied plant conservation.
 These fellowships are open to students from tropical countries in Central and South America, sub-Saharan Africa, South-East Asia, Malesia and Pacific Island countries.

 The fellowships will provide recruitment and repatriation airfares, stipend, tuition fee waiver and the opportunity to apply for competitive research funds.
 Christensen Fund Fellows will be enrolled in the Ph.D. or M.S. graduate degree programs and will be involved in special courses, workshops, or internships designed to increase the Fellow’s capacity to make an impact in applied conservation once they return to their countries.
-For further information, please contact the Whitney R. Harris World Ecology Center at email@example.com or download additional materials at the bottom of this web page.
+For further information, please contact the Whitney R. Harris World Ecology Center at email@example.com or see application instructions at the bottom of this web page.

 Serena Acha (PhD, Bolivia)

 Miguel Chaves (PhD, Costa Rica)